Ma10as00/Look-who-s-talking/README.md

 ## Testing

-Tested by a JUnit test file, reading from testInput.txt and making sure, the output matches the data in testOutput.txt.
+Tested by a JUnit test file, reading from testInput.txt and making sure the output matches the data in testOutput.txt.